ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

 - Complete content for placeholder pages
 - Add more interactive elements to management interfaces
 - Enhance form validation with more comprehensive rules
-- The `MovieForm` routes currently use placeholder props; these need to be replaced with actual data fetching and callback implementations.
 - The booking form needs real API integration to replace the current mock data.
 - Add animations for smoother transitions between booking form steps.
 - Implement better mobile responsiveness for the seat selection UI.